On November 7th, 2015 join TEDxWesternU for meaningful change, creative solutions, and valuable learning.

-Whether you're one of the lucky 100 students chosen to attend the event in the beautiful Paul Davenport Theatre or you're joining us half way around the world via our livestream, we're excited to share this experience with you.
+Whether you're one of the lucky 100 students chosen to attend the event in the beautiful McKellar Theatre or you're joining us half way around the world via our livestream, we're excited to share this experience with you.

 The students chosen through an anonymous selection process will include a balanced representation across all faculties at Western.
-A satellite location in the heart of campus (to be announced soon) will allow all students, faculty, and staff to take part in every TEDxWesternU talk throughout the day.
+A satellite location in the heart of campus at the University Community Centre (UCC) Council Chambers, Room 315 will allow all students, faculty, and staff to take part in every TEDxWesternU talk throughout the day.
 For more information about our TEDxWesternU event, please read our FAQ.

 Events like this don't just happen by themselves, so if you'd like to play an important role as a volunteer, please fill out our application form.